Goldinteractive/gold-features/packages/sweet-modal/stories/docs.md

 ## More options

 If you like to configure the `sweetalert2` object, just add the options from the docs to the `swalConfig` object option.

+> Make sure to import the stylesheet for the fade animation!